secretflow/yacl/docs/src/develop/example_psi.rst

 .. note::

-   Please make sure your machine's 10086 and 10087 ports are avaliable.
+   Please make sure your machine's 10086 and 10087 ports are available.

 In the first terminal, at yacl's project root, run